ubercracker8977/KODI-Popcorn-Time/README.md

 ## What it is ##
 With KODI Popcorn Time you can search for Movies, TV Shows and Animes that you can see immediately in KODI.

 I do this as a hobby and release it for free.
-But if you like it and want to you can always buy me a beer using the donation button on my [Developer Github Page](https://markop159.github.io).
+But if you like it and want to you can always buy me a beer using the PayPal donation button on my [Developer Github Page](https://markop159.github.io), or donate via Bitcoin QR code on bottom of the page.

 ## Download ##
 Check out the [Releases](https://github.com/markop159/KODI-Popcorn-Time/tree/master/Releases) folder to download repository for installing and autoupdate add-on or you can download add-on separately.